YinYuYYY/yinyuyao.github.io/_pages/research.md

 author_profile: true
 ---

-## Manuscripts in preparation

-**Block-coordinate BFGS for convex non-smooth optimization** (with Michael O’Neill)
+## Block-coordinate BFGS for convex non-smooth optimization (with Michael O’Neill)
-We develop and analyze a block-coordinate BFGS method for convex non-smooth problems with overlapping group regularizers.
-The goal is to combine curvature information from quasi-Newton methods with the structure of block-coordinate descent and to compare convergence and empirical performance against proximal-gradient–type baselines on large-scale problems.
+I study a block-coordinate BFGS method for convex non-smooth optimization problems with overlapping group regularizers.
+The idea is to combine the curvature information of quasi-Newton methods with the structural advantages of block-coordinate descent: at each iteration, we update a block-specific approximation to the Hessian while respecting the sparsity pattern induced by groups.
+On the theory side, I focus on establishing convergence under mild assumptions and understanding when blockwise curvature updates help compared to first-order methods.
+On the empirical side, I compare the method to proximal-gradient–type baselines on synthetic and real datasets, looking at both convergence speed and solution quality for large-scale structured problems.

-_Status: Manuscript in preparation.
-Draft available [here]({{ '/files/Block_BFGS_paper.pdf' | relative_url }})._
+Submitted to _Computational Optimization and Applications_.
+Draft available [here]({{ '/files/Block_BFGS_paper.pdf' | relative_url }}).

 ---

-## Work in progress

-**Data-driven EMS stroke triage** (with Ali Parlaktürk, et al.)
+## Data-driven EMS stroke triage** (with Ali Parlaktürk, Chudi Zhong)
-This project uses linked EMS–hospital data to study how constrained classification and machine learning can improve prehospital stroke triage.
-We focus on reducing false negatives for high-risk stroke patients while keeping false positives within operational limits, and on understanding which EMS fields (chief complaint, neurologic deficits, vascular risk factors) drive triage performance.

-_Status: Ongoing work; model development and empirical analysis in progress._
+We linked EMS–hospital data to study how machine learning and constrained classification can improve prehospital stroke triage.
+Current EMS screening tools are designed to be simple and fast, but they can miss clinically important stroke cases or flag too many non-stroke patients.
+I am working on models that use a richer feature set while explicitly constraining error trade-offs, for example by enforcing an upper bound on the false negative rate or by prioritizing performance in low–false-positive regions of the ROC curve.
+The broader goal is to translate these models into decision rules that are interpretable enough for EMS use and compatible with downstream stroke workflows in the hospital.

+_Manuscript in Progress_